The Constitution of the Student Congress

 7.4 In absence of a Secretary, the Vice-President will be responsible for Secretarial duties.

-8.1 The Parliamentarian will be chosen by the Executive Board and Cabinet from a pool of candidates within Congress.
-The Congress will either accept or reject the joint selection by a majority vote.
+8.1 The Chief of Staff will be appointed by the new Executive Board, under the direction of the previous executive board from a pool of candidates within Congress that submitted the appropriate application.
+The General Congress will either accept or reject the joint selection by a majority vote.

-8.2 The Parliamentarian will be responsible for the following of the Student Congress Constitution by all members of Congress, including but not limited to the Executive Board Members and the Advisor.
+8.3 The Chief of Staff will be responsible for the following of the Student Congress Constitution by all members of Congress, including but not limited to the Executive Board Members and the Advisor.

-8.3 The Parliamentarian will be responsible for ensuring that all meetings of Student Congress follow parliamentary procedure guidelines found in the most recently published edition of Robert’s Rules of Order to a degree deemed necessary by the Parliamentarian, with the consultation of the Advisor.
+8.4 The Chief of Staff will be responsible for ensuring that all meetings of Student Congress follow parliamentary procedure guidelines found in the most recently published edition of Robert’s Rules of Order to a degree deemed necessary by the Chief of Staff, with the consultation of the Executive Board.

-8.4 In the absence of the President and the Vice-President, the Parliamentarian shall preside over Student Congress meetings.
+8.5 In the absence of the President and the Vice-President, the Chief of Staff shall preside over Student Congress meetings.

-8.5 The Parliamentarian is responsible for the constitutionality and integrity of all proposals.
+8.6 The Chief of Staff is responsible for the constitutionality and integrity of all proposals.
 Repetitious proposals will not be considered until adequate time has lapsed, at the discretion of the Parliamentarian.

 8.7 The Parliamentarian manages election-process for Controller in the case of a Vice- President who is running for the position of controller.